 SIEGEL: In kilts.

 SIEGEL: Yeah.
-The World Trade Center as it was really was not exactly a contemplative spot in Lower Manhattan and what open space was left in it was windswept, wind coming right off the Hudson River and it was not a very attractive or much beloved place in the city.
+The World Trade Center as it was really was not exactly a contemplative spot in Lower Manhattan.
+And what open space was left in it was kind of windswept - wind coming right off the Hudson River.
+And it was not a very attractive or much- beloved place in the city.

 (SOUNDBITE OF DRUMMING)